nguyenhuy0905/data-struct-in-c/README.md

 ### NOTE:
 - The data structures ONLY stores integers.
 This is to ensure caching is working properly.
 - I may be overly wary about performance though.
+- After pulling the commit down, create a directory called `lib`

 ### What have you written?
 - Linked list.